Toggle: English / Spanish

 "Normal growth" is a normal result.
 This means that there is no infection.

-You may have a false-negative urine culture if you've recently taken antibiotics.
+You may have a false-negative urine culture if you have been taking antibiotics.

 Hooton TM, Bradley SF, Cardenas DD, et al. Diagnosis, prevention, and treatment of catheter-associated urinary tract infection in adults: 2009 International Clinical Practice Guidelines from the Infectious Diseases Society of America.
 Clin Infect Dis.
 2010;50(5):625-663.